ilkkasivonen/chrome-dynamic-txt-replacer-4funandsafety/README.md

 Installation
 ------------

 In Windows, choose Window > Extensions.
-Drag Trigger-Phrase-Replacer-for-Chrome.crx into the page that appears.
+Drag .crx into the page that appears.

 In Mac OSX, enter "chrome://extensions/" into your address bar / omnibox.
-Drag Trigger-Phrase-Replacer-for-Chrome.crx into the page that appears.
+Drag .crx into the page that appears.